arijit-s/CarND-LaneLines-P1/writeup_template.md

 [//]: # (Image References)

 [image1]: ./examples/grayscale.jpg "Grayscale"
+[cannyimage]: ./examples/cannyimage.jpg "CannyImage"
+[houghimage]: ./examples/houghimage.jpg "HoughImage"
+[finalimage]: ./examples/finalimage.jpg "FinalImage"
 ---

 ### Reflection

-### 1. Describe your pipeline.
+### 1. Describing the pipeline.
 As part of the description, explain how you modified the draw_lines() function.

+The goal of the pipeline is to detect lane lines and mark them.
 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale as hough transform only works in grayscale, then I applied gaussian filter to remove any unwanted noise.
+After that I applied canny edge detection algorith to detect the edges in the image.
+The image with edges will look like below.

+![Canny Edge][cannyimage]

+Once all the edges have been detected in the image, I marked a region where the lane lines will possibly belong and I applied hough transform technique to detect straight lines from that particular region.

+![Hough Transformation][houghimage]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by identifying line segmentations from hough transformation, which lines belong to left side of the lane and which are right.
+I calculated the slope of the lines, if it is positive, then the line belongs to left lane, if slope is negative, it belong to right line.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+After that I identified the minimum and maximum value of x and y and drew a line using cv2.line, connecting minimum point to maximum point for both the lanes.
+The final image will look like below.

+![Lane lines][finalimage]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Identify potential shortcomings with the current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the hough transform could not detect any lines in any particular image or image frame.

 Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggestion of possible improvements to the pipeline

-A possible improvement would be to ...
+A possible improvement would be to handle situation where there are shadows on the road or the lane lines are not perfectly visible.

-Another potential improvement could be to ...
+Another potential improvement could be to detect lane lines which are curved.